mniju/Blog/_posts/2020-05-01-Qlearning-SARSA.md

 ## Summary
 First we saw the RL setup , some basic blocks in RL and then finally we compared Q learning with Sarsa.
-Though i did not cover teh subject much rigorously , I hope this will give a small boost for the beginner to dive deep to Reinforcement
+I just scratched the surface here.There is so much to explore in RL.
+I hope this will give a small boost for the beginner to dive deep to Reinforcement
 Learning .

-STOP Reading , Start DOING !!
+Keep Learning !
+Start DOING !!

-## Some Links that are Useful
+## Useful resources

 1. [Book:Reinforcement Learning An introduction](http://incompleteideas.net/book/the-book-2nd.html) by Sutton  & Barto
 2. [OnPolicy Vs Off Policy](https://stats.stackexchange.com/questions/184657/what-is-the-difference-between-off-policy-and-on-policy-learning)